G2 32 x 32 White Circle

 Cost Per Install (CPI)

-Cost per install measures your customer acquisition costs for customers that installed your app after seeing an advertisement.
+Cost per install measures your customer acquisition costs for customers who installed your app after seeing an advertisement.
 It tracks paid installs rather than organic ones.

 Ad Spend / # of Installs Directly Tied to Ad Campaign